alinex/node-monitor/README.md

 Everything the controller/sensor/actor/explorer need is asked within or before starting the process.

+> The interactive console uses a file based history so use the arrow keys to
+> step in history.
+Also auto completion is often available try hitting the
+> `TAB` key.

 ### Using Parameters

 If you want to run the same command as on the interactive console but call it